londaro/lurdesondaro/content/outreach/erastotenes/index.md

 date: '2023-10-10'
 ---

-Public outreach talk organized by regional astronomy group, Aranzadi, held in Donostia, Basque Country.
+Public outreach talk and interview organized by regional astronomy group Aranzadi, within the sessions "Palo de Eratostenes", held in Donostia, Basque Country.

-You can see the slides here, in spanish
+You can see the slides here, in spanish.